WVURAIL/dspira/pages/repository-map.md

 title: DSPIRA repository map
 permalink: /repository-map/
 eyebrow: Project organization
-lead: Find the current home for lessons, applications, shared software, hardware, and historical material.
+lead: Find the current home for lessons, applications, research software, hardware, and historical material.
 meta_description: "Find current DSPIRA repositories and replacement links.
-See where classroom software, shared GNU Radio blocks, hardware designs, and lessons are maintained."
+See where classroom software, research software, hardware designs, and lessons are maintained."
 ---

 Start with the DSPIRA website for lessons and downloads.
 Contributors can use this map to find the right source repository.